Johnny Cashbox, Universal Superstar

 "Given that I was only twenty-four at the time, we decided to strip the whole production back to the bare bones; no beard, no crimson lake make-up and no wig.
 Instead we would focus entirely on the acting.
 We were, after all, a theatre company not film producers.
 If you compare the film of the Elephant Man, (which Ralph briefly appeared in), with the stage play the most obvious difference is the way in which the eponymous character is presented.
 John Hurt's make-up was amazing but in the theatre the actor works with no such trappings.
 So it was with Lear.
 Instead of simply trying to play an older man, we concentrated on the frustrations of a weakening body and failling mental processes that would drive him into a frenzy one minute and leave him frail and exhausted the next."

 It was a gamble, but Ralph's astonishing performance as King Lear and an equally contrasting role as Billy Fisher in "Billy Liar" earned him the London Theatre Associates Best actor award for 1980.
 It also won Norman Gay the best supporting actor award for his role as Fool.
+After a series of mezmerizing performances as Cordelia, Edie Brooklyn left the theatre after the curtain fell on the final show, disappeared into the night and was never seen again, only adding to her mystery.
 Causes Theatre Company was a highly creative and diverse company and Ralph would portray a range of Shakespearian roles for the them including Brutus in "Julius Caesar", Malvolio in "Twelfth Night" and perhaps of most interest Bottom in "A Midsummer Night's Dream."

 "We gave some performances at the Minack Theatre in Porthcurno, Cornwall.
 It is a beautiful amphitheatre, high on a cliff with the sea behind the actors.
 It was a wonderful venue and we thought it might be good to replace the ass head with a fish head in order to give the production a direct connection with the environment.
 We modified the dialogue accordingly so that at one point Bottom accuses his friends of making a "cod's piece" out of him."